 The Australian Government has supported international repatriation for over 30 years.
-This has seen the return of over 1,600 ancestors from across nine countries back to Australia.
-The Australian Government maintains its commitment to securing the return of ancestors held overseas so they can be returned to their traditional custodians or held in safe care in Australia until their traditional custodians can be identified.
+This has seen the repatriation of over 1775 ancestors.
+The Australian Government maintains its commitment to securing the return of ancestors held overseas so they can be returned to their Traditional Custodians or held in safe care in Australia until their Traditional Custodians can be identified.

-We are currently progressing returns from the United States of America, the United Kingdom, Germany, Austria and New Zealand.
+We are currently working with collecting institutions in the United States of America, the United Kingdom, Germany, India, Switzerland, Japan and New Zealand to progress repatriations.
 We have a joint arrangement with France and are working closely with other countries to advocate for the return of ancestors.
-When the traditional custodians are known, we work closely with them as they advise the return of their ancestors, cultural protocols and any access and controls to associated material.
-The traditional custodians make all decisions regarding the final resting of their ancestors.
+When the Traditional Custodians are known, we work closely with them as they advise on the return of their ancestors, cultural protocols and any access and controls for associated material.
+The Traditional Custodians make all decisions regarding the final resting place of their ancestors.

 More information